alexpasmantier/snob/README.md

 Because python is not the fastest language, this can sometimes make for a tedious experience (or a costly one if you're willing to shell out for more workers / parallelization).

-The whole behind `snob` is that one should only care about running _relevant_ tests for a given commit, that is tests covering files that are **impacted** by the changes, either directly or indirectly.
+The whole idea behind `snob` is that one should only care about running _relevant_ tests for a given commit, that is tests covering files that are **impacted** by the changes, either directly or indirectly.

 The increase in granularity when selecting the tests allows for faster and less costly CI runs, saving time, money